Parker-Story/Parker-Story.github.io/_pages/about.md

 About me
 ======

-I am currently a sophmore computer science student at [University of Louisiana Monroe](https://www.ulm.edu/cbss/computerscience/program/) and on track to graduate May of 2026.
+I am currently a sophmore computer science student at the [University of Louisiana Monroe](https://www.ulm.edu/cbss/computerscience/program/) and on track to graduate May of 2026.

-I appreciate the logical and analytical aspects of computer science.
+I appreciate the logical and analytical aspects of computer science and computer programming.
 I also see it as a canvas for creativity.
 I believe that a programmer, like a painter or a poet, is a maker of patterns.
 It's an art form where every line and function contributes to something greater than me.

 ## Experience